dgraph-io/badger/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**

 - [ ] Code compiles correctly and linting passes locally
-- [ ] For all _code_ changes, an entry added to the `CHANGELOG.md` file describing and linking to this PR
 - [ ] Tests added for new functionality, or regression tests for bug fixes added as applicable

 **Instructions**